Skip to main content

 Distance Education

-A formal education process in which the majority of the instruction occurs when student and instructor are not in the same location at the same time.
-Field-based courses such as professional practice courses (198, 298, or 398) are not considered distance education.Instruction may be synchronous or asynchronous.
-When preparing a course proposal where the delivery format of the course is being revised from regular to distance education format (or vice-versa), check the appropriate box on the proposal web site.
-If the only revision to the course is in delivery format, the only approvals needed are those of the Department Chair/School Director and College Dean.
+A course in which the majority of the instruction (more than 75%) occurs when student and instructor are not in the same location at the same time.
+Field-based courses such as professional practice courses (198, 298, or 398) are not considered distance education.
+Instruction may be synchronous or asynchronous.
+When preparing a course proposal where the mode of instruction of the course is being revised from regular to a distance education format (or vice-versa), check the appropriate box on the proposal web site.

 Independent Study